1.1 Product Feed Introduction

 • Good data quality leads to better size recommendations, ensuring a good user experience.

 Fit Analytics requires an HTTP(S) or (S)FTP URL pointing to a CSV feed using UTF-8 encoding.
-If your shop is live in multiple countries, we require returns for all locales where Fit Finder is supported and live in.
+If your shop is live in multiple countries, we require returns for all locales where Fit Finder is live.
 Important details regarding the format, frequency and availability of the feed:

 • The filename must include the export date in the format YYYYMMDD.